SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 * Stage 1 - GitHub Discussions
 * Stage 2 - GitHub Issues
-* Stage 3 - Pull Request
+* Stage 3 - Pull Requests

 However, sometimes a stage can be skipped depending on the **certainty** and **difficulty** of implementation, so those need to be established first.